 The United States took the initiative under this agenda item to review the subsidy notification record of several large exporters who have not provided complete and timely subsidy notifications.
 Of primary concern in this regard was China.
-In 2020, the United States continued to devote significant time and resources to researching, translating, monitoring, and analyzing China's subsidy measures and practices, such as those for semiconductors regulation is on the agenda during the regular Spring 2021 meeting of the Subsidies Committee.
+In 2022, the United States continued to devote significant time and resources to researching, translating, monitoring, and analyzing China's subsidy measures and practices, such as those for semiconductors and wild capture fisheries.
+The United States has also been working with several other large exporting country Members bilaterally to assist and encourage them to meet their subsidy notification obligations.